About Us

 Andy is a Consultant in Emergency Medicine, based at Calderdale & Huddersfield NHS Trust.
 He is also a Visiting Professor in Emergency Medicine with the University of Huddersfield.
 Andy is the lead Associate Dean for Quality, and his portfolio predominantly covers Quality activities.
 He is the regional AD link for Trusts in Humber and the North.
 In addition, Andy is the AD link for the regional Guardians of Safe Working Hours group.

-Miss Claire Murphy, Associate Dean - awaiting info
+Miss Claire Murphy, Associate Dean - Learner Support and Faculty Development Directorate - awaiting info

 susy_stirling.png

-Susy leads on the multidisciplinary Future Leaders Programme and is involved in Learner Support and Faculty Development, and in Professional Support for trainees.
-She also runs the Y&H Coaching Scheme for trainees.
-Susy trained in Public Health and has worked in a variety of health systems in the NHS and overseas, and for and with acute trusts, health authorities, primary care groups, primary care trusts, a strategic health authority, clinical commissioning groups, Public Health England, NHS England and Health Education England.
+Susy leads on the multidisciplinary Future Leaders Programme and is involved in Learner Support and Faculty Development, and in Professional Support for Postgraduate Doctors in Training (PGDiTs).
+She also runs the Y&H Coaching Scheme for Postgraduate Doctors in Training (PGDiTs).
+Susy trained in Public Health and has worked in a variety of health systems in the NHS and overseas, and for and with acute trusts, health authorities, primary care groups, primary care trusts, a strategic health authority, clinical commissioning groups, Public Health England and NHS England.
 She was Training Programme Director for Public Health between 2010 and 2019 and became an Associate Dean in 2013.
 Susy is trained in NHS Leadership Academy 360 appraisal, Action Learning Set facilitation, Thinking Time Coaching and facilitation, Myers Briggs Type Indicator, Strength Deployment Inventory, Neuro-Linguistic Programming and Hogan psychometric tools.

 Dr Liz Stonell